Kwenta/KIPs/content/kips/kip-19.md

 ## Summary

-Advanced orders introduce to new trading strategies for futures.
+Advanced orders to make possible new trading strategies for futures.

 ## Abstract